 All right.

-Now I've started and we never got into it, and I tweeted it out earlier today.
+Now, I started and we never got into it, and I tweeted it out earlier today.

-And that, you know, Sarah, you uh you broke this story with John Solomon that we literally had Putin's thugs, a network within the United States, Putin operatives in the U.S. We knew because of the informant that you know that testified just in the last two weeks before three congressional committees that the Putin operatives were involved in bribery and extortion and money laundering and kickbacks.
+We knew because of the informant that you know that testified just in the last two weeks before three congressional committees that the Putin operatives were involved in bribery and extortion and money laundering and kickbacks.

-And we had an informant that was telling the FBI and then FBI director Robert Mueller the whole time.
+And we had an informant that was telling the FBI and then FBI Director Robert Mueller the whole time.

 Well, we can take back Putin operatives to 2009 and how they successfully were able to get a foothold in the uranium market in America.